Wisconsin Tower Map

 Coverage rings

 Optimistic line-of-sight horizon (4/3-earth, no terrain blockage).
 Rings drawn for the highest sites currently shown (capped).
-Click any tower to see its own ring.
-Terrain viewshed is the planned phase-2 upgrade.
+For real terrain coverage, use the Coverage button in a tower or hilltop popup.

 Legend — antenna top (AMSL)